ahwinemman/exchange-rate/README.md

 ```

 In both options the server will be listening on "http://localhost:8080", and the swagger documentation can be accessed on http://localhost:8080/swagger-ui.html

+#### Recommendations
+* Add endpoint to change exchangeUpdateRate schedule without server restart.
+* Add DB/Cache to support features like a fallback exchange rate when provider service is down, rate-limiting etc.
+* Add Authentication to secure endpoints.